This post may contain affiliate links. Please see our disclosure policy.

 Two photos showing How to Make cinnamon oatmeal cookies – scooping and dropping cookie dough onto lined baking sheet

 Bake for about 15 minutes, until deep golden on the edges.
 Cool and enjoy the best cinnamon oatmeal cookies!
-Psst… check out my protein oatmeal and these healthy peanut butter oatmeal cookies.
+Psst… don’t forget to check out my protein oatmeal, my snowball cookies and these healthy peanut butter oatmeal cookies.

 Can I Store These Cinnamon Oatmeal Cookies?